swcarpentry/shell-novice/_episodes/04-pipefilter.md

 the calculation is 'head of sort of line count of `*.txt`'.

-The redirection and pipes used in the last few commands are illustrated below:
+Redirection and pipes, as used in the last few commands, are illustrated below:

 ![Redirects and Pipes of different commands: "wc -l *.txt" will direct the output to the shell. "wc -l *.txt > lengths" will direct output to the file